 Looking For A Sense Of Calm?
 7 Ways To Address Anxiety

 Anxiety will take its toll, regardless of season and situation.
+Certainly, the unknowns of the current pandemic and future lends itself to added worry.
 To counteract any anxiety you may be feeling in your daily life, try adding a calming, pausing effect to your day by considering these lifestyle changes:

 - Breathing exercises.
 They are one of the best single anti-anxiety measures.
 Controlling breathing and breath work exercises can offer an immediate lessening of anxiety and a sense of empowerment.
 Sticking with a regular routine is a great preventative strategy as well.
+If you need help getting started, look for my 4-7-8 breath exercise.
 It’s also free and always with you!

 - Meditation.
 It can help lessen the effect of generalized anxiety by training one to focus on the present moment, thus keeping minds off fears.
 Meditating on a regular basis can result in significant, long-term reduction of anxiety.
 Either look for a local practitioner to guide your or search some popular mobile apps for assistance.